Arshak Sarkissian

 Arshak Sarkissian (Արշակ Սարգսյան; born December 26, 1981), is an Armenian painter and artist.

 Biography

 Arshak Sarkissian was born in Gyumri, Armenia, into the family of painter Ararat Sarkissian.
 After the 1988 Armenian earthquake, he moved to Yerevan.

 In 1998, he graduated from National Aesthetic Center of art, Yerevan, Armenia, 2001–2002 Postgraduary Cyprus College of Art, Paphos, Cyprus.

 Sarkissian designed the interior of passenger terminals in Zvartnots International Airport.
 Sarkissian paints with oil and pastel on canvases, but also does sketches with ink.
 He has also combined models and photography in his works "Bird Man" and "Chicken Man" His style can be described as surreal.

 Sarkissian's name is among the Verfhon's 2014 List of Painters.

 Exhibitions

-Since 1999 Arshak Sarkissian's works have been exhibited throughout the world.
+Since 1999, Sarkissian's works have been presented in several exhibits throughout the world.